wpdas/alem-template-javascript/README.md

 ## Environment

 Use the `.env` file to set up the project's environment vars.
-The absence of this file means the `NODE_ENV` is production.
+The absence of this file means the `NODE_ENV=production`.

 ## Documentation